lydiahallie/javascript-questions/README.md

 #### Answer: C

-We can unpack values from arrays or properties from objects through destructing.
+We can unpack values from arrays or properties from objects through destructuring.
 For example:

 ```javascript
 [a, b] = [1, 2];